striderxrs/wordsimilarity/README.md

 # wordsimilarity
-Short Machine Learning script using Python, Word2Vec to train a classifier on a dataset of job titles.
+Short Machine Learning script using Python, Word2Vec and Doc2Vec to train a classifier on a dataset of job titles.

 Todo
 1. Implement bert on this dataset.